tlswg/dtls-conn-id/draft-ietf-tls-dtls-connection-id.md

 is not different to the use of the 5-tuple.

 With multi-homing, an adversary is able to correlate the communication interaction over the two paths, which adds further privacy concerns.
+The lack of a CID update mechanism makes this extension unsuitable for mobility scenarios.

 Importantly, the sequence number makes it possible for a passive attacker to correlate packets across CID changes.
 Thus, even if a client/server pair